RobinKoetsier/robinkoetsier.github.i/_posts/2021-03-03-expected-points.md

 Game state is very much resposible for the way a team acts.
 If you're leading by an early goal, the urge to attack fades away.
 The opponent will attack instead and will get a higher xG with every shot they take.
 If they don't score, they keep attacking without scoring.
 So the xG skews in their favour, even if their chances are poor.
 Scoring 2 or 3 goals from less than 1 xG in the beginning of the game will also have this result, as the opponent must attack and have a comfortable lead.

 The experience learns us that over a whole season, xPoints is good in giving us a fair picture about the teams in a competition.

+#### HOW DOES X PERFORM OVER TIME?

+If you want to see a xPoints timeline of you're favorite Eredivisie team, hit me up on [Twitter!](https://www.twitter.com/RobinWilhelmus)